larsensong/alx-react/README.md

 	How does React Work?
-  1.React creates a VIRTUAL DOM in memory.
+  1.React creates a VIRTUAL DOM in memory..

 Instead of manipulating the browser's DOM directly, React creates a virtual DOM in memory, where it does all the necessary manipulating, before making the changes in the browser DOM.